Call Us Today! 1.877.869.1715|info@bloyal.com

 Using Micro-Moments to Win at Loyalty Marketing

 Where we may have once simply Googled our favorite brand (whose website offered a wealth of expertise on our needs, and in turn, products to solve those needs), we now turn to our favorite mobile devices for contextual answers to these questions.
-In fact, over 50% of all searches in the last year were conducted on mobile devices, and that number is growing quickly.
+In fact, over 50% of all searches last year were conducted on mobile devices, and that number is growing quickly.

 What are Micro-Moments?